-On April 29, 2020, a securities class action case was filed in the United States District Court for the Southern District of New York against us and our CEO.
+On April 29, 2020, a securities class action case was filed in the United States District Court for the Southern District of New York against us and our former CEO.
 The action is captioned Daniel Yannes, individually and on behalf of all others similarly situated, Plaintiff vs. SCWorx Corp. and Marc S. Schessel, Defendants.

-On May 27, 2020, a second securities class was filed in the United States District Court for the Southern District of New York against us and our CEO.
+On May 27, 2020, a second securities class was filed in the United States District Court for the Southern District of New York against us and our former CEO.
 The action is captioned Caitlin Leeburn, individually and on behalf of all others similarly situated, Plaintiff v.
 SCWorx Corp. and Marc S. Schessel, Defendants.

-On June 23, 2020, a third securities class was filed in the United States District Court for the Southern District of New York against us and our CEO.
+On June 23, 2020, a third securities class was filed in the United States District Court for the Southern District of New York against us and our former CEO.
 The action is captioned Jonathan Charles Leonard, individually and on behalf of all others similarly situated, Plaintiff v.
 SCWorx Corp. and Marc S. Schessel, Defendants.

-All three lawsuits allege that our company and our CEO mislead investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.
+All three lawsuits allege that our company and our former CEO mislead investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.
 The plaintiffs in these actions are seeking unspecified monetary damages.
 These three class actions were consolidated on September 18, 2020 and Daniel Yannes was designated lead plaintiff.
-A consolidated Amended Complaint was filed on October 19, 2020.
-We intend to vigorously defend against these proceedings.
+A consolidated Amended Complaint ("CAC") was filed on October 19, 2020.
+The Defendants filed a motion to dismiss the CAC on November 18, 2020, and the briefing on that motion was complete on January 8, 2021.
+By Memorandum Opinion and Order dated June 21, 2021, Judge Koeltl denied Defendants' motion to dismiss.
+Defendants' entered into a scheduling order and filed their respective Answers to the CAC on July 27, 2021.
+The parties have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.

 On June 15, 2020, a shareholder derivative claim was filed in the United States District Court for the Southern District of New York against Marc S. Schessel, Steven Wallitt (current directors), and Robert Christie and Charles Miller (former directors) ("Director Defendants").
 The action is captioned Javier Lozano, derivatively on behalf of SCWorx Corp., Plaintiff, v.
 Marc S. Schessel, Charles K. Miller, Steven Wallitt, Defendants, and SCWorx Corp., Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
 The Director Defendants intend to vigorously defend against these proceedings.
-This derivative action is also still pending, and the plaintiff in such action has agreed to voluntarily stay the case until a ruling on a motion to dismiss, which we intend to file in the securities class action case.
+The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.